 A typical biofeedback session will measure one or more of the following physiological activities:

 - Electromyogram (EMG).
 This measures muscle activity and tension.
-This measurement is often used for patients wanting to get a better handle on back pain, headaches, and incontinence.
+This measurement is often used for patients wanting to get a better handle on back pain, chronic pain, headaches, and incontinence.

 - Heart rate variability (HRV).
 This measures heart rate.
 As we discussed in our post about stress arousal, as stress increases, our heart rate increases.
 According to biofeedback, knowing your heart rate is increasing should allow you to perform exercises to lower it.
 Heart rate monitoring is typically used to help patients gain control of their stress and anxiety.

 - Neurofeedback or electroencephalography (EEG).
-This measures brain waves.
+This measures your nervous system — specifically, brain waves.
 This biofeedback measurement has been used for treating attention deficit hyperactivity disorder (ADHD), anxiety, stress, and PTSD.

 - Thermal feedback.
 This measures skin temperature.
 Because our body temperature decreases when facing extreme psychological stress, being aware of your body temperature allows you to take steps to manage that stress.